-To stop the heater unplug the heater cord from the outlet.
+To stop the heater unplug the heater cord from the outlet, or set the thermostat to OFF.

 SECTION III MAINTENANCE

 Maintenance consists of the simple operations the owner or user of the heater can perform to keep the heater running and in good condition.
 If ordinary maintenance fails to return the heater to good operating condition, refer to Section IV in this manual for checking and trouble shooting.
 See Figure 2 for maintenance points.